johnnovak/learnopengl-nim/README.md

 The easiest way to install the dependencies is with Nimble:

 ```
-nimble nim-glfw glm sbt_image
+nimble nim-glfw glm stb_image
 ```

-Then you can compile & run any of the examples from their respective directories, e.g:
+Then you can compile and run any of the examples from their respective directories, e.g:

 ```